 HONOR OUR PAST, INSPIRE FUTURE GENERATIONS

-As the 50th anniversary of humankind’s landing on the moon approaches, help us honor and celebrate Kent’s role in the historic Apollo Space Program by landing an interactive replica of a Lunar Roving Vehicle (LRV) at Kherson Park in the heart of Kent’s downtown.
+As we celebrate the 50th anniversary of humankind’s landing on the moon, help us honor and celebrate Kent’s role in the historic Apollo Space Program by landing an interactive replica of a Lunar Roving Vehicle (LRV) at Kherson Park in the heart of Kent’s downtown.
 You’ll help inspire future generations to pursue out-of-this world opportunities still available to them today!

 WATCH FIRST-HAND ACCOUNTS FROM LUNAR ROVER ALUMNI